pdxdave/aws_cantrill/004_aws_fundamentals/008_cloudformation_basics.md

 10. Outputs.
 Once the template is finished, it can present outputs based on what has been created, updated, whatever.

 ## Using Templates
-1. This example is an template creates an EC2 instance
+1. This example is a template creates an EC2 instance
 ![cf_04](../assets/cf_04.png)
+2. Resources inside a CloudFormation are called logical resources.
+The logical resource in this case is called ```instance```.
+    * A logical resource has a Type.
+It's the type that lets CloudFormation know what it has to create.
+    * Logical resources typically have Properties that CF uses to configure the resources.
+    * When you give CF a template, it creates a stack.
+The stack contains all of the logical resources that the template tells it to contain.